-- Notes to Significant Subsequent Events The Company's Board of Directors resolved on April 28, 2023 to repurchase shares of the Company's stock pursuant to the provisions of Article 459, paragraph 1 of the Companies Act, as well as Article 31 of the Company's Articles of Incorporation. - (1) Reason for Repurchase of Company Shares - Based on the financial policies of Mitsubishi Electric's medium-term management plan, the Company will repurchase its own stock to primarily enhance shareholder returns, strengthen capital efficiency. - (2) Details of Repurchase - (i) Type of shares to repurchase:Common stock - (ii) Number of shares to repurchase:40,000,000 shares (maximum unit) - (iii) Aggregate value of repurchase:¥50,000 million (maximum limit) - (iv) Repurchase period: May 1, 2023-March 29, 2024 - (v) Repurchase method: Market trades on Tokyo Stock Exchange
+10. Notes to Significant Subsequent Events

+The Company's Board of Directors resolved on April 28, 2025 to repurchase shares of the Company's stock pursuant to the provisions of Article 459, Paragraph 1 of the Companies Act, as well as Article 31 of the Company's Articles of Incorporation.

+- (1) Reason for the repurchase of company shares Based on the financial policies of Mitsubishi Electric, the Company will repurchase its own stock to enhance shareholder returns and strengthen capital efficiency. - (2) Details of the repurchase - (a) Type of shares: Common stock - (b) Number of shares: 60,000,000 shares (maximum unit) - (c) Aggregate value: \(\frac{\pmax}{100,000}\) million (maximum limit) - (d) Period: April 30, 2025-October 31, 2025 - (e) Method: Market trades on Tokyo Stock Exchange

-10. Notes to Revenue
+11. Notes to Revenue

-The Group's business consists of 5 reportable segments: Infrastructure, Industry and Mobility, Life, Business Platform and Others.
+The Group's business consists of 6 reportable segments: Infrastructure, Industry & Mobility, Life, Business Platform, Semiconductor & Device and Others.
 Revenue is presented by these categories since the Company's management periodically uses them for decision of business resources allocation and evaluation of business operations.